 The hobby of urban exploring came to me by accident.

-My wife and I were visiting the "Viking Days", an exhibition event which was held on the site of an abandoned military station.
+My wife and I were visiting the "Viking Days", an exhibition event which was held on the site of an abandoned military station in Northern Germany.
 On the way back to the parking lot, I spotted an abandoned barrack and decided to "just take a quick peek".

 That was the initial spark that got my urbex fire burning.